xxRON-js/jscalc/README.md

 # Hack The Box Challenge - Calculator File Reading

 ## Challenge Description
-HTB jscalc, your goal is to run a script in the calculator input that reads the contents of a file named `flag.txt`.##  In the mysterious depths of the digital sea, a specialized JavaScript calculator has been crafted by tech-savvy squids.
+HTB jscalc, your goal is to run a script in the calculator input that reads the contents of a file named `flag.txt`.
+CHALLENGE DESCRIPTION: In the mysterious depths of the digital sea, a specialized JavaScript calculator has been crafted by tech-savvy squids.
 With multiple arms and complex problem-solving skills, these cephalopod engineers use it for everything from inkjet trajectory calculations to deep-sea math.
 Attempt to outsmart it at your own risk! 🦑

 ## Easy Exploit